Quick Start¶

 - some-library 2.x: what it's used for

-The `Components` section is where most of the detail goes.
-Each component gets a `@path` (where it will live in your project), a description, an interface showing its public API, and a list of other components it depends on.
-You can define as many components as you need. ## Validate Check that your specs are well-formed: ```bash ossature validate
+The Components section is where most of the detail goes.
+Each component gets a @path (where it will live in your project), a description, an interface showing its public API, a list of behavioral contracts the implementation must uphold (or **Contracts:** None when the signature already covers the behavior), and a list of other components it depends on.
+You can define as many components as you need.

 This parses everything and checks for structural issues.
 No LLM calls.